-Academic staff can request that extracts are scanned from in-copyright books or journals for upload into Minerva.
-Library staff will check requests against the terms of the University's CLA Copyright Licence and (where possible) supply links for upload, with School administrative staff preparing the scans.
+Academic staff can request that extracts are scanned from in-copyright books or journals.
+Library staff will check requests against the terms of the University's CLA Copyright Licence and (where possible) supply links for upload.
 Links to PDF scans prepared for one module must not be copied into other Minerva modules/courses.

 Copyright protects the creators of intellectual property whilst also recognising the need for use to be made of their works.
 A generally accepted principle of copyright is that ideas cannot be copyrighted, only the expression of ideas, for example in a published book.
 Copyright is an automatic right conferred upon the creator of a work, and includes both economic rights (eg the right to licence a manuscript for publication) and moral rights (eg the right to be attributed as the author of a work).

 In the UK, copyright lasts for a fixed duration according to the type of material.
 Under the terms of the 1988 Copyright Act:-